flatpickles/sketchbook/docs/quick-start.md

 }
 ```

-If you save and check your browser, MyProject now features a black rectangle in the middle of the canvas.
+If you save and check your browser, QuickStart now features a black rectangle in the middle of the canvas.

 _Sketchbook automatically makes an HTML canvas object available to `Project` instances via the `canvas` property, and that's what you will use for drawing. `update` is a lifecycle method that's called on each animation frame._

 ### Create Your First Parameter

 Let's make the size and color of the rectangle customizable!
 To define Sketchbook parameters, all you need to do is define instance variables for your project class.
-Update `MyProject` so it looks like this:
+Update `QuickStart` so it looks like this:

 ```ts
 export default class Test extends Project {